 Delete a group

-When a downstream customer churns, delete their group with DELETE /v1/gateway/groups/{group_id}.
+Delete a group when a downstream customer churns.
 The call removes the group, revokes every API key in the group, and recursively removes every descendant group and their keys.
 The external_entity_id is freed for reuse; you can call POST /v1/gateway/groups again with the same value to provision a fresh group.

 curl --request DELETE \